There has been an increasing interest in guitar playing among females in the last two decades, and a majority of the new-gen guitarists are women.

 While Martin usually uses laminate wood to construct its guitars, the LXM Little Martin is made of Mahogany and Spruce patterned high-pressure laminate.
 Although loyal Martin fans were disappointed at fast, many people came to appreciate its quality build after trying it.

 For its hardware, it features a white Tusq saddle and nut, a rosewood bridge, and high-quality tuners that make using the guitar relatively easy for individuals that enjoy playing aggressively.
-Its strings are superior and last for long before needing replacement.
+Its strings are superior and last for a long time before requiring replacement.

 Although it is not made of laminated wood, it produces an excellent tone with significant volume that can impress even extremely demanding players.
-You can play any musical genre you choose with this guitar.
+You can play any musical genre with this guitar.

 With a scale length of 23”, it is the ideal size for female guitarists with smaller hands and students.
 LXM Little Martin comes with great Gotoh tuners, a Micarta fretboard, and a low-oval modified Stratabond neck that makes it exceptionally playable.
 It is also a perfect traveling acoustic guitar because of its smaller size and portability.